What makes Buntingsdale a great place to learn in?

 Our school Mission Statement, put together with ideas from pupils, staff, parents and governors, we hope provides a clear indication that Buntingsdale school is a place where learning and achieving to the best of people’s abilities applies to all within our school community.
 We want pupils to develop a positive attitude towards learning from an early age; to enjoy the challenge of learning, to give of their best; and to develop the essential knowledge and skills that will help them to be successful learners and citizens both now and in the future.
 This includes developing a clear understanding of appropriate expectations for behaviour; taking responsibility for our actions, respecting others rights and needs and accepting the consequences of inappropriate behaviour.

-We have three school rules that underpin our positive approach to behaviour management.
+We have three school values that underpin our positive approach to behaviour management.

-Our school rules are displayed around the school and contribute to our Value of the month.
+Our school values are displayed around the school and contribute to our Article of the month.
 These in turn also support our emphasis on British Values and the United Nations Rights of the Child.

 “School is fun because the topics are brilliant”,